Brand documentary still from a project edited by Montreal-based video editor Victor Tamarit

 The anatomy of a brand documentary that works

-Over years of editing branded films and documentaries, I have seen a pattern in the ones that land versus the ones that do not.
-Three things separate them.
+After years of editing brand films, I have noticed three things that separate the documentaries that land from the ones that do not.

 A real story, not a disguised pitch